 Strata Inc. follows a hacker going corporate, exploring the collision between our best intentions and the enticing compromises we make for success.

 As a teen, Victoria was an infamous hacker.
 Now a young adult, she has created a powerful virtual reality platform and has agreed to work for a giant tech corporation in order to bring that platform to a huge audience.
-As users plunge into, trip over, and run away from the new Internet reality of VR experiences, exploring online privacy, connection, security, and access, Victoria must choose: run the multinational responsible, or escape from her own invention.
+As users collide with the new Internet reality of VR experiences, exploring online privacy, connection, security, and access, Victoria must choose: run the multinational responsible, or escape from her own invention.

 Strata Inc. is based on real developments in virtual reality technology as it intersects with marketing, the world of work, and new outlets for the imagination.